thoughtspot/thoughtspot.github.io/_appliance/rhel/rhel-prerequisites.md

 {: id="install-rhel"}
 ## Install RHEL on hosts

-We certify ThoughtSpot Release 6.0.4 with RHEL version 7.7 only, and ThoughtSpot Release 6.0.5 with RHEL version 7.8 only.

-We **do not** support other versions of RHEL, including 8 and 8.1.
+ThoughtSpot is certified with RHEL versions 7.7 and 7.8; we **do not** support other versions of RHEL, including 8 and 8.1.
+Install RHEL version 7.7 or 7.8, and ensure that your [linux kernel version](#linux-kernel-version) is 4.4 or later.

+{: id="linux-kernel-version"}
+### Linux kernel version
+Your Linux kernel ***must*** be on version 4.4 or later.
+RHEL 7.7 and 7.8 come with a Linux kernel of version 3.1, which has a bug that causes nodes to reboot unexpectedly.
+If you have trouble upgrading your Linux kernel to version 4.4, [contact ThoughtSpot Support]({{ site.baseurl }}/appliance/contact.html).
+This is a requirement for ***all*** platforms: appliance, cloud, and VMware.

+{% include warning.html content="If you do not upgrade your Linux kernel version to 4.4, you may run into unexpected node reboots and possible loss of data." %}

 {: id="enable-hosts"}
 ## Enable the hosts to download RHEL packages